ibm-cloud-docs/storage-scale/config-ldap-ces.md

 If you have an existing OpenLDAP server, you can use that with your {{site.data.keyword.scale_full_notm}} cluster.
 Before you deploy the {{site.data.keyword.scale_full_notm}} cluster with the LDAP input values, complete the following LDAP requirements:
 1. OpenLDAP version 2.4 or later is installed and configured.
-2. The OpenLDAP server can communicate with the {{site.data.keyword.scale_full_notm}} cluster nodes over the network; configure the network settings on both the OpenLDAP server and the {{site.data.keyword.scale_full_notm}} cluster nodes.
+2. The OpenLDAP server can communicate with the {{site.data.keyword.scale_full_notm}} cluster nodes over the network.
+Configure the network settings on both the OpenLDAP server and the {{site.data.keyword.scale_full_notm}} cluster nodes.
 3. The OpenLDAP server and the {{site.data.keyword.scale_full_notm}} cluster nodes can communicate over port 389.

 Also, always allow access to the CIDR ranges for the VPC that the {{site.data.keyword.scale_full_notm}} cluster deployment creates.
 Make sure that the security groups for the existing LDAP server are allowlisted with the VPC CIDR range of newly created VPC.
 This way, the new VPC can connect to the existing your existing OpenLDAP server and that all management and login nodes can access your LDAP server.

-If the security groups of the LDAP server are updated with the VPC CIDR ranges, you see a message similar to this:
+If the security groups of the LDAP server are updated with the VPC CIDR ranges, you see a message similar to:

 ```text
 null_resource.validate_ldap_server_connection[0] (remote-exec): The connection to the existing LDAP server 10.241.0.5 was successfully established.